The AMD Ryzen 7 7700X wins in 6 out of 14 comparable specs, with 3 ties. Its biggest advantage is Base Clock (73% better).

 AI Versus Verdict

-Users prioritizing raw base clock frequency should select the AMD Ryzen 7 7700X for their build.
-Conversely, those who require a substantial advantage in L2 cache capacity should opt for the Intel Core i5-14500, which offers a 169% increase in that specific metric.
-Choosing between these two processors depends entirely on whether your specific workload benefits more from the higher base clock of the Ryzen or the significantly larger L2 cache found in the Intel.
+Users prioritizing high base clock speeds for their computing tasks should select the AMD Ryzen 7 7700X.
+Conversely, those who require superior L2 cache capacity should opt for the Intel Core i5-14500, as it offers a 169% advantage in that specific area.
+Choosing between these two components depends entirely on whether your workload benefits more from the higher base frequency of the AMD model or the significantly larger L2 cache provided by the Intel alternative.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.